ropensci/roweb3/content/blog/2021-06-20-censo2017/index.md

 1 viviendas p04      Número de Piezas Usadas Exclusivamente Como Dormitorio integer 0 - 6
 ```

-From the variables "cant_per" and "p04" you could the methodology used by
+From the variables "cant_per" and "p04" you can use the methodology used by
 the
 [Secretary for Social Development and Family (Ministerio de Desarrollo Social y Familia)](https://www.desarrollosocialyfamilia.gob.cl/),
 which consists in taking the ratio of people residing in the dwelling and the